jeremyacohen/redditalertbot/README.md

 The avaiable commands:

-Put the phrase next to title in the title of your personal message to https://reddit.com/u/emailalertbot
+Put the phrase next to title in the title of your personal message to https://reddit.com/u/emailalertbot when the bot is running.

 Put the input information inside the parentheses and do not add any spaces or quotes.